Carl Froch vs. Glen Johnson

-Carl Froch vs. Glen Johnson was a championship fight for the WBC Super Middleweight championship.
+Carl Froch vs. Glen Johnson was a professional boxing match contested on June 4, 2011, for the WBC super middleweight championship.
 The winner of the bout went on to the Finals of the Super Six World Boxing Classic and face WBA Champion Andre Ward, after his decision win over Arthur Abraham in May 2011.
-It was held on June 4, 2011, at Boardwalk Hall, in Atlantic City, New Jersey, United States, and televised on Showtime.
+It was held at Boardwalk Hall, in Atlantic City, New Jersey, United States, and televised on Showtime.